CrayLabs/SmartSim-Scaling/driverinference/README.md

     --iterations=ITERATIONS
         Default: 100
-        number of put/get loops run by the applications
+        number of put/get loops run by the applications --languages=LANGUAGES
+        Default: ['cpp']
+        list of languages to use for the tester "cpp" and/or "fortran" --plot=PLOT
+        Default: 'database_cpus'
+        flag to plot against in process results
 ```

 So for example, the following command could be run to execute a battery of